 Making sense of it all

 Beyond what the laws of the country you do business in say, and what the card networks outline in their agreements, it is worth considering the effect that adding a surcharge fee will have on your customer experience.
 Customers may feel negatively about their preferred payment method costing them more compared to other methods.
 The best way to counteract this and to avoid having to worry about surcharge fees at all is to shop around and educate yourself on the different payment processors available and how their fees work.
 This way you can select the best payment processor for your business.
-Choosing a payment processor who has fair and transparent fees ensures you can make strategic decisions for your business, while keeping your costs down, without having to worry about passing the fees on to customers.
+Choosing a payment processor that has fair and transparent fees ensures you can make strategic decisions for your business, while keeping your costs down, without having to worry about passing the fees on to customers.